Little Makalolo contains just six tented chalets....

 Little Makalolo Camp: Our full report

-Large double-doors at the front of each chalet open onto a veranda, a simple concrete continuation of the chalet floor which spreads out beyond the canvas boundaries of the chalet.
-It is shaded by a wooden slotted-frame ceiling with a canvas roof above.
+The chalets are simple but tastefully decorated with a variety of authentic wood and brass fittings adorning the walls and tables.
+Concrete flooring helps to regulate the temperature during the day while a good spread of rugs adds warmth at night.
+Large double-doors at the front of each chalet open onto a veranda, shaded by a wooden slotted-frame ceiling beneath a canvas roof.
 Two metal chairs give good views through a clearing towards the waterhole, and a tree stump serves as a novel table.

 Each of Little Makalolo’s chalets contains an en-suite bathroom complete with indoor hot and cold shower, his and hers copper washbasins and a flush toilet set in an adjoining cubicle with canvas walls.
 Each bathroom also has an outdoor shower with concrete floor and a vanity mirror, while the honeymoon chalet has the bonus of an outdoor bath.

-One really impressive feature that we noted on our last visit to Little Makalolo was the use of particularly modern and efficient solar panels.
-Each of the chalets has a modern unit which combines both thermal rods for heating water, and photo-voltaic cells for charging the chalet's electricity storage cells.
-Apart from the environmental benefits that this brings it also helps to enhance the aesthetic value of the camp, as it minimised the need for a noisy generator.
+One really impressive feature that we noted is the use of particularly efficient solar panels.
+Each of the chalets has a modern unit which combines thermal rods for heating water with photo-voltaic cells for charging the chalet’s electricity storage cells.
+Apart from the environmental benefits that this brings, it also helps to enhance the aesthetic value of the camp, as it minimises the need for a noisy generator.

-The main area at Little Makalolo contains the dining room and a tea and coffee station which guests can use throughout the day.
+In the main area at Little Makalolo, there’s an open-sided dining area with a large communal table, and a tea and coffee station that guests can use throughout the day.
 There is a lounge area, too, furnished with comfortable seating and chairs, and containing a small library complete with magazines, books and board games.

-Ideal length of stay: We would recommend Little Makalolo as a great place to spend 2 or 3 nights.
+Ideal length of stay: We would recommend Little Makalolo as a great place to spend 3–4 nights.

 Directions: Travellers can reach Little Makalolo by road or air.
-The road transfer from Victoria Falls takes about 4 hours, which includes about two hours drive within the Park.
+The road transfer from Victoria Falls takes 3–4 hours and includes considerable time on a game drive within Hwange National Park.
 Alternatively, light aircraft flights can land at Makalolo Airstrip followed by a short 4WD drive to camp.

 Owner: Wilderness Safaris